 Scientists are still hopeful that studying changes in the central nervous system in people with idiopathic scoliosis may reveal a cause of this disorder.

 Researchers continue to examine how a variety of braces, surgical procedures and surgical instruments can be used to straighten the spine or prevent further curvature.
 They are also studying the long-term effects of scoliosis fusion and of untreated scoliosis.

-Baylor Scoliosis Center was awarded the Seeger grant for $140,000 by the Baylor Health Care System Foundation to help support the center's research efforts.
+Baylor Scoliosis Center was awarded the Seeger grant for $140,000 by the Baylor Scott & White Health Foundation to help support the center's research efforts.

 Copyright © 2016 Baylor Scott & White Health.
 All Rights Reserved. |